amlsf/knowledge-repo/README.md

  - Browse the `/cluster?group_by=tags` endpoint to find and match existing tags.
  - After contributing, organize tags in batch with the `/batch_tags` end point.

-## Running the web app

-Running the web app allows you to locally view all the knowledge posts in the repository, or to serve it for others to view.
-It is also useful when developing on the web app.

-### Running the Web App on Multiple Repos

-The web application can be run on top of multiple knowledge repo backends.
-To do this, include each repo with a name and path, prefixed by --repo.
-For example:

-`knowledge_repo --repo {git}/path/to/git/repo --repo {webposts}sqlite:////tmp/dbrepo.db:mypostreftable runserver`

-If including a dbrepo, add the name of the dbrepo to the `WEB_EDITOR_PREFIXES` in the server config, and add it as config when running the app:

-`knowledge_repo --repo {git}/path/to/git/repo --repo {webposts}sqlite:////tmp/dbrepo.db:mypostreftable runserver --config resources/server_config.py`

-Note that this is required for the web application's internal post writing UI.

-## Contributing

-We would love to work with you to create the best knowledge repository software possible.
-If you have ideas or would like to have your own code included, add an issue or pull request and we will review it.

-### Adding new filetype support

-Support for conversion of a particular filetype to a knowledge post is added by writing a new `KnowledgePostConverter` object.
-Each converter should live in its own file in `knowledge_repo/converters`.
-Refer to the implementation for ipynb, Rmd, and md for more details.
-If your conversion is site-specific, you can define these subclasses in `.knowledge_repo_config`, whereupon they will be picked up by the conversion code.

-### Adding extra structure and/or verifications to the knowledge post conversion process

-When a KnowledgePost is constructed by converting from support filetypes, the resulting post is then passed through a series of postprocessors (defined in `knowledge_repo/postprocessors`).
-This allows one to modify the knowledge post, upload images to remote storage facilities (such as S3), and/or verify some additional structure of the knowledge posts.
-As above, defining or importing these classes in `.knowledge_repo_config.py` allows for postprocessors to be used locally.

 ### More

 Is the Knowledge Repository missing something else that you would like to see?
 Let us know, and we'll see if we cannot help you.